splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Run your application.

-If no data appears in :strong:`Observability > APM`, see :ref:`common-dotnet-otel-troubleshooting`.
+If no data appears in APM, see :ref:`common-dotnet-otel-troubleshooting`.

 .. note:: If you need to add custom attributes to spans or want to manually generate spans and metrics, instrument your .NET application or service manually.
 See :ref:`dotnet-otel-manual-instrumentation`.